Judy Woods

-Judy Woods is a complex of woodlands in Bradford, West Yorkshire, England.
+Judy Woods is a complex of woodlands in West Yorkshire, England.
 Individual woodlands in the complex include Jagger Park Wood, Royds Hall Great Wood, Old Hanna Wood and Low Wood.
+They separate the areas of Low Moor and Wyke, to the east and in Bradford, from the village of Norwood Green, to the west and in Calderdale.
+The woods are largely in the City of Bradford, and are one of Yorkshire's largest areas of beech woodland.